#2. Writer Creates Fake L.L. Bean Catalog, Hundreds Try Ordering His Made-Up Crap

 In 1982, Avon Books published a spoof L.L.
 Bean catalog created by humor writer Alfred Gingold entitled "Items from Our Catalog."
 It was filled with ridiculous items for "sale," such as edible moccasins and nose warmers.
-Granted, half of that stuff is probably actually for sale now via SkyMall, but clearly the whole thing was intended to be a joke.
+Granted, half of that stuff probably was actually for sale via SkyMall, but clearly the whole thing was intended to be a joke.

 We'd like to draw your attention to the dog bra.

 Even though most people caught on that it was a joke, neither Gingold nor any of the folks at Avon thought to clarify that none of the items featured in the catalog even existed, let alone were actually for sale, nor did they think to include a small disclaimer anywhere in the thing saying something to the effect of "Please don't mail us a check or call the phone number on the back of this catalog and try to order any of this shit."

 First of all, keep in mind that a shitload of people bought this fake catalog.
 It sold over 8 million copies at $4.95 each and even spawned a sequel the following year.

 Don't even pretend you wouldn't buy that mouse-sized shoeboat.

 And yes, Avon was slammed with "several hundred" calls from people trying to order their ridiculous contraptions; so many, in fact, that until the madness died down, they had to bring on additional staff to answer the phones and crush the dreams of some "very upset" potential customers.
 Others took a more direct approach by mailing checks straight to the office with attachments indicating how many of each item they wanted, in what color, and in what size.